kotli/SlackPrJi/README.md

 ## Todo

 ### Slack
-- [ ] create a conection with slack
+- [x] create a connection with slack
 - [ ] try to make some changes on slack message

 ### Github